Khin-96/PL_project/readme.md

 Load your next opponent's recent matches and analyze their tactical patterns:
 - How high is their defensive line?
 - When do they trigger their press?
-- Which players roam vs. hold position?
+- Which players roam versus hold position?
 - What are their set-piece routines?

 Create annotated clips showing specific scenarios you want your team to exploit.